-- Specific Action Items - Potential Amendments - Actions called out in A.R.S.
-Section 9-461.07, such as the preparation of an annual report on the progress of applying the Plan - Planning and Zoning Commission reports Community Plan progress to City Council.
+- Specific Action Items

+- Potential Amendments

+- Actions called out in A.R.S.
+Section 9-461.07, such as the preparation of an annual report on the progress of applying the Plan

 2013 PLAN IMPLEMENTATION

 The following are highlights of the completed action items from the 2013 Community Plan.